Beginners Guide to Convolutional Neural Network with Implementation in Python

 Convolutional Neural Network is a Deep Learning algorithm specially designed for working with Images and videos.
 It takes images as inputs, extracts and learns the features of the image, and classifies them based on the learned features.

 This algorithm is inspired by the working of a part of the human brain which is the Visual Cortex.
 The visual Cortex is a part of the human brain which is responsible for processing visual information from the outside world.
-It has various layers and each layer has its own functioning i.e each layer extracts some information from the image or any visual and at last all the information received from each layer is combined and the image/visual is interpreted or classified.
+It consists of various layers, with each layer serving a specific function by extracting information from the image or visual.
+Ultimately, all the information gathered from each layer combines to interpret or classify the image or visual.

-Similarly, CNN has various filters, and each filter extracts some information from the image such as edges, different kinds of shapes (vertical, horizontal, round), and then all of these are combined to identify the image.
+Similarly, CNN utilizes various filters, with each filter extracting specific information from the image, such as edges and different shapes (vertical, horizontal, round).
+These extracted features combine to help identify the image.

 Now, the question here can be: Why can’t we use Artificial Neural Networks for the same purpose?
 This is because there are some disadvantages with ANN: